Gelly

 Aliasing fields and expressions

 You can name an expression (or rename a field) when selecting it by prefixing the selection with a name and a colon.
-For example, to select the title field of a Blog Post model but have the resulting JSON blob use the key humanName to store the field's value, you can run this query:
+For example, to select the title field of a Blog model but have the resulting JSON blob use the key humanName to store the field's value, you can run this query:

 gelly